21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Anakeesta is located above the city of Gatlinburg in a land that covers over 70 acres of the mountains.
 It is largely immersed in nature with lots of vegetation, greenery, and rocky environments.
 Anakeesta is a Cherokee Indian phrase that means ‘the place of high ground’, which reflects its high altitudes and sky-high adventure retreats like the ziplining.

 To get to the theme park, you will first start your journey at Parkway in downtown Gatlinburg.
-From there, the Chondola ride takes you high up into Anakeesta in an open-air chair that can sit multiple people.
+From there, the Chondola ride takes you high up into Anakeesta in an open-air chair or enclosed gondola cabin that can sit multiple people.
 The ride takes you high up for 600 feet, after which you get to land in the Firefly Village at Anakeesta.

 Another way to get into Anakeesta theme park in Gatlinburg is to take the park’s Ridge Rambler adventure vehicles.
 These vehicles can be found in the city of Gatlinburg and can only take you to the park if you so wish.